 We already have the data published on Ocean (using the Mumbai chain) as the following assets, which we will use in this guide:

-For using FELT with your own data, you will first need to have data in the correct data format.
+In this guide we will be using FELT algorithms.
+For that we need to have data in the correct data format.
 Right now, we support only CSV format.
 With the following rules:

 - CSV contains only numerical data

 - CSV doesn't contain the header row

 - All datasets used during training must have the same number of columns